 Most addictions must have boundaries.
 Gambling is no exception.
 While gambling is sometimes viewed as a different type of addiction, due to the fact that everyone may not have the same effects to a mind altering substance, it is nevertheless triggered by a stimulus that affects a family member and will continue providing a financial and emotional hardship on the whole family.
-Printable Version link at the bottom of this article.
+Full article can be viewed and printed with Word or PDF formats at the links located at the bottom of this page.

 Gambling addicts often rely upon “bailout” from other family members or friends to relieve their financial blunder and irresponsibility.
 There are hundreds of thousands of other people in your situation across America, whether an addict or a victim of another family member who does not have the will power to just “stop” the ever spiraling debt and temptation to gamble.

 Families are usually the ones that suffer the most by doing without, obtaining extra jobs or working overtime just to cover some of the debt incurred by a gambling member.
 Over time, there are added frustrations of anger, distrust, fear, discussions of separation or divorce and possibly creating domestic violence.

 Budgeting becomes harder due to someone who is not accustomed to either paying bills or does not have the ability to become “hard-nose” in preventing the gambling addict from having any money.
 Since money is the “drug of choice” for most gamblers, one must set up tight guidelines for any addict.
 It is recommended that any money given to an addict must have a purpose and in small amounts (most gambling addicts have a threshold of a certain dollar amount before they start out gambling) with the addict providing a receipt for reimbursement, otherwise there is no more money given to them.
 It is our experience that most gamblers manipulate amounts of money and will save until they are ready to gamble again.
 Constantly thinking about one thing---gambling.